kharissulistiyo/WPDropdownHierarchialCategoryUI/readme.md

 The idea comes from default WordPress hierarchial post categories which looks not good.
 Imagine that there are a lot of child categories.
 After selecting child category then publishing or updating a post, the arrangement seems not pretty --- the child categories moved away from its parent.
 This plugin tackles that situation.

-Here is the screenshot after the plugin have been activated.
+Here are the screenshots after the plugin have been activated.

 <img src="http://www.kharissulistiyono.com/wp-content/uploads/2013/09/plugin-screenshot-0.png" alt="Plugin Screenshot" />